twigphp/Twig/doc/documentation_comments.rst

 Node visitors can read documentation with ``Node::getDocumentation()``.
 Twig automatically attaches documentation before a custom tag to the node returned by its token parser.
+If that node is a placeholder, the token parser can call ``Parser::setDocumentationTarget()`` once while parsing the tag to select the semantic node instead.
 To support inline documentation, custom token parsers can pass the corresponding tokens to ``NodeDocumentation::add()``.

 The metadata is stored on the semantic node represented by the source:

 * output documentation is stored on the ``PrintNode``;
-* tag documentation is stored on the node produced by the tag;
+* tag documentation is stored on the node produced by the tag or the target selected by its token parser;
 * block documentation is stored on the ``BlockNode``;
 * macro documentation is stored on the ``MacroNode``;
 * type documentation is stored on each ``TypeNode``;